 4. PASSIVE ACOUSTIC SURVEYS

 These advanced devices detected activity by Leach’s Storm-petrels and Fork-tailed Storm-petrels at suitable breeding sites.
 These species were thought to have been extirpated because of invasive rats.
+Photo: Jeremiah Trimble

 5. TUFTED PUFFIN

 In 2013, researchers documented Tufted Puffins breeding on the island for the first time ever recorded.
 All signs point to Hawadax Island as being on a trajectory for recovery.
+Photo: USFWS

-To restore vital breeding habitat for many wide-ranging and globally significant seabird populations by removing invasive rats.
+PROJECT MISSION To restore vital breeding habitat for many wide-ranging and globally significant seabird populations by removing invasive rats.

-Thousands of seabirds are safely nesting, and native plants are thriving again.
+PROJECT VISION Thousands of seabirds are safely nesting, and native plants are thriving again.

-For decades on Hawadax, invasive Norway Rats destroyed the island’s native species by eating eggs, young chicks, and plants.
+THE PROBLEM For decades on Hawadax, invasive Norway Rats destroyed the island’s native species by eating eggs, young chicks, and plants.
 Accidently brought to the island aboard ships, invasive rats prevented most seabirds from nesting, creating an eerily silent island in contrast to the seabird cacophony found on nearby islands not infested with rats.

-In September 2008, after several years of planning, Island Conservation (IC), The US Fish and Wildlife Service (USFWS), and The Nature Conservancy (TNC) successfully removed invasive rats from Rat Island.
+THE SOLUTION In September 2008, after several years of planning, Island Conservation (IC), The US Fish and Wildlife Service (USFWS), and The Nature Conservancy (TNC) successfully removed invasive rats from Rat Island.
 IC and our partners continue to work together to prevent the reintroduction of invasive rats to the island.

-In the absence of invasive rats, several bird species, including Tufted Puffins, Aleutian Cackling Geese, Ptarmigan, Peregrine Falcons, and Black Oystercatchers, are nesting on the island.
+THE RESULT In the absence of invasive rats, several bird species, including Tufted Puffins, Aleutian Cackling Geese, Ptarmigan, Peregrine Falcons, and Black Oystercatchers, are nesting on the island.

 Gregg has been working in the island conservation field for more than nineteen years, and since 1999 has focused on the restoration of island ecosystems internationally.
-Gregg serves as Island Conservation’s North America regional director, and his experience and expertise are utilized for many of IC’s projects worldwide.
+Gregg serves as Island Conservation’s Director of Global and External Affairs, and his experience and expertise are utilized for many of IC’s projects worldwide.
 Gregg has developed a diverse array of North American partnerships among federal government agencies, private industry, NGOs, research scientists, and local communities.
 These partnerships have led to the direct implementation or consultation on more than forty island restoration projects and programs throughout North America—ranging from the Aleutian Islands, Alaska, to tropical Mexico and west to Hawaii, the Central Pacific, and Micronesia, as well as South America on the Galápagos Islands.
 Gregg earned an MS in ecotoxicology from the University of British Columbia, Vancouver, and has assisted the US Environmental Protection Agency, Fish and Wildlife Service, and the Department of Agriculture, among others, with project planning and policy guidance.
 Together this work established a precedent for the successful registration and authorized use of conservation rodenticide products for rodent removals on islands in North and South America.